 We have incurred net losses since our inception.
-For the six months ended June 30, 2023, we had a net loss of \$18.4 million, and we expect to incur substantial additional losses in future periods.
-As of June 30, 2023, we had an accumulated deficit of \$52.4 million.
+For the nine months ended September 30, 2023, we had a net loss of \$22.7 million, and we expect to incur substantial additional losses in future periods.
+As of September 30, 2023, we had an accumulated deficit of \$56.7 million.

 We expect to continue incurring losses in the future and will be required to raise additional capital in the future to complete our clinical trials, pursue product development initiatives and penetrate markets for the sale of our products.
-We believe that we will continue to have access to capital resources through possible equity offerings, debt financings, corporate collaborations or other means.
+We believe that we will continue to have access to capital resources through possible equity offerings, debt financing, corporate collaborations or other means.
 There can be no assurance that we will be able to obtain additional financing on terms acceptable to us, on a timely basis or at all.
 If we are unable to secure additional capital, we may be required to curtail any clinical trials and development of new or existing products and take additional measures to reduce expenses in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
 The financial impact associated with the clinical trial we will be required to run based on recent FDA feedback is uncertain, and we expect to obtain clarifying feedback from the FDA regarding the scope of the trial in the Fall of 2023.
-Based on the Company's currently anticipated level of expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates.
+Based on the Company's currently anticipated level of expenditures, the Company believes that it will need funding by the second half of 2024 to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates.